Elisabeth Hevelius

 Elisabeth Catherina Koopmann-Hevelius (Elżbieta Heweliusz; 17 January 1647 – 22 December 1693) is considered one of the first female astronomers.
-Originally from Danzig, Polish-Lithuanian Commonwealth, she contributed to improve the work and observations done together with her husband Johannes Hevelius.
+She contributed to improve and published Prodromus Astronomiae, a comprehensive star catalog by her husband Johannes Hevelius in Danzig.
+Her contribution to astronomy was recognized posthumously, including the naming of a crater on planet Venus and an asteroid after her.